 Engagement rings, in particular, tend to incorporate valuable metals into their designs.
-Gold is a popular choice in yellow, white, and rose varieties, as are some of the stronger metals such as titanium, zirconium, and tungsten.
+Gold is a popular choice in yellow, white, and rose gold varieties, as are some of the stronger metals such as titanium, zirconium, and tungsten.
 But for the perfect balance of beauty and durability, many couples are going platinum.

 What Is Platinum?

-History of Platinum Engagement Rings
+History of Platinum Engagement Ring

-Gold vs. Platinum Engagement Rings
+White, Yellow, or Rose Gold vs. Platinum Engagement Rings

-Additionally, the higher melting temperature of platinum vs. gold means that crafting platinum jewelry is a more difficult — and thus more expensive — process.
+Additionally, the higher melting temperature of platinum vs. gold means that crafting platinum jewelry is a more complicated — and thus more expensive — process.
 Taken together, these factors contribute to a higher overall cost when you make platinum engagement rings at a metal shop.

-Additionally, white gold has a tendency to yellow over time, losing some of its lustre.
+White gold tends to yellow over time, losing some of its luster.
 This is because white gold isn’t actually white; it has to be mixed with other white metals and is usually plated in rhodium to offset its natural yellow hue.
 Over time, the rhodium plating will wear off, and the ring will have to be taken to a jeweler to have its rhodium plating restored (although the process is relatively easy and not overly expensive).

 It’s also worth noting that while both platinum and white gold look spectacular when coupled with diamonds, they don’t necessarily look great with each other.
-This is because platinum is more gray in color, whereas white gold appears silvery.
+This is because platinum is grayer in color, whereas white gold appears silvery.
 This color difference may become very noticeable, for example, if you wear a bridal set that includes a platinum diamond ring paired with a white gold wedding band.
 On the other hand, the ring’s setting, style, and the size/shape of the stone may make those differences less obvious.

 Shopping for Platinum Engagement Rings